shimspedy/sengov/content/states/new-york/mark-walczyk/_index.md

 seo_title: "contact Senator Mark Walczyk"
 subheader:
      greeting: Contact Senator Mark Walczyk
-     description: Mark C. Walczyk is an American politician and US Army Reserve Engineer Officer from the state of New York.
+     description: Mark C. Walczyk is an American politician from the state of New York.
 A Republican, Walczyk represents the 49th district of the New York State Senate.
 Walczyk won the seat in 2022, after serving in the New York State Assembly.
 description: Contact Senator Mark Walczyk of New York.
 Contact information for Mark Walczyk includes email address, phone number, and mailing address.
 image: mark-walczyk.jpeg
 video: